 This car park is situated in the heart of the historic part of Prague.
 Access is from the streets Tomášská and Valdštejnská from Klárov or Karmelitská and Újezd in the direction of Prague 5 and Legií Bridge.
 It’s used for short term parking by city visitors.
 It has limited capacity only for 74 vehicles, so it’s not unusual to find all the spaces taken.
 Opening hours: Monday to Friday 7am-11pm, Saturday to Sunday and public holidays 8am-11pm.

 Na Františku Parking

 This public car park is accessible after passing through Letenský tunnel and from the embankment Ludvika Svobody.
-The car park is situated at the beginning of Revoluční street on the right bank of Vltava river, next to the Ministry of Trade and Industry, and is located 500m from Republic Square, metro station B, Kotva shopping centre and the new Palladium shopping complex.
+The car park is situated at the beginning of Revoluční street on the right bank of the Vltava river, next to the Ministry of Trade and Industry.
+It is located 500m from Republic Square, metro station B, Kotva shopping centre and the new Palladium shopping complex.
 Its capacity is only 44 vehicles.
 Opening hours Monday to Friday: 7am-11pm, Saturday: 8am-11pm and Sunday: 8am-7pm.

 Parking Kotva (under department store)

 Underground garages under Kotva shopping centre at Republic Square allow you to reach metro B and to walk around the city, especially the pedestrian zone in Na Příkopech Street, all the way to Wenceslas Square.
 Connections to trams are taken care of at Republic Square.